Iraqis in the Netherlands: Education

 The rate of education to the Iraqi community, whether men or women is high and over that with Moroccans, Surinamese and comparing with the Dutch people too.
 According to the study, the total holding higher degrees (High Institute, Bachelor's, Master's and Ph.D.) are 54 per cent.
 While the rest carry secondary school and below certificates.

-However, there was a low proportion of Iraqis who obtained diploma’s and certificates from the Netherlands.
+However, there was a low proportion of Iraqis who obtained diplomas and certificates from the Netherlands.
 The proportion is 21 per cent for various academic levels.
 But the percentage is higher for a secondary certificate, it is not a high level compared with other graduates from Iraq who made up 69 per cent.
 That means that most holders of these certificates are younger ages in the community study, or second generation.

 Employment

 There is a high rate of the unemployment among Iraqi immigrants, 40 per cent of whom are unemployed, compared with only 13 per cent who officially work and 12 per cent free work.
 Unemployment is also concentrated among people who are higher educated, especially university graduates, while lower percentage is among other educational levels.